 India’s ride-hailing startup Ola has taken a huge bet in the Indian electric two-wheeler market space by starting Ola Electric and committing more than $300 million.
 The company plans to set up a 500-acre mega-factory that will produce more than 10 million electric vehicles a year from 2022.

 In February 2021, Ather Energy opened a new production facility in Tamil Nadu and is looking at a monthly production of around 3,000 units initially from this new plant.

 Both Ather and Ola have been able to scale is because of the massive fundings they have received, Ather Energy raised around US$139 million, and Ola Electric has raised around US$307 million.

 Other startups are not that lucky, Tork Motors which was founded in 2009 is still not able to push out any electric two-wheeler.
 Another startup UltraViolette founded in 2015 and backed by TVS motors is also not able to come out with its planned electric bike.

 This indicates that it is not easy for an emerging player to manufacture electric two-wheelers.
 The startup can bring cutting-edge innovation and agility, but building production & maintenance capabilities is a hard nut to crack.

-If India has to emerge as a major player in electric two-wheelers, Hero Motors, Bajaj Auto, and TVS Motors need to leverage their existing infrastructure and up their game.
+If India has to emerge as a major player in electric two-wheelers, large traditional OEMs (Hero Motors, Bajaj Auto, and TVS Motors) need to leverage their existing infrastructure and up their game.
 These two-wheelers behemoths have the experience and resources to not only invest in the electric mobility segment but they would also help to create more public awareness.